 9. Nurture a “True Team” culture

 Motivating and inculcating a sense of value are some of the key driving factors while measuring the success of managing remote teams.
-Let us discuss a few of the critical methods than can be adopted by companies to generate a feeling of “True Team” culture:
+Let us discuss a few of the critical methods that can be adopted by companies to generate a feeling of “True Team” culture,

 - Engage in communications related to hobbies, personal interests, any special abilities other than the regularly assigned work